Texas Bluebonnet Facts

 Texas Bluebonnet Distribution, Habitat, and Ecology

 Unfortunately for those who appreciate its beauty, the Texas Bluebonnet only inhabits a small section of the globe.
-It only lives in a small portion of the continent of North America.
-More specifically, though, it mainly appears in the state of Texas, in the United States.
+That’s because it only lives in a small part of the continent of North America.
+Specifically, it mainly appears in the state of Texas, in the United States.

-Nevertheless, it also appears in smaller, widely scattered populations in the states of Florida, Oklahoma, and Louisiana.
-Furthermore, even within this highly restricted range of habitation, it shows decided preferences for the regions it inhabits.
+The species nevertheless also appears in smaller, widely scattered populations in the states of Florida, Oklahoma, and Louisiana.
+Even within this highly restricted range of habitation, however, this botanical marvel shows decided preferences for the regions it inhabits.

-In addition, the beautiful Texas Bluebonnet most typically grows in areas of direct sunlight.
-Here, its dazzling color scheme creates a visually dynamic effect to observe.
-However, its beauty, as is often the case in Nature, conceals a dangerous attribute.
+The beautiful Texas Bluebonnet also most typically grows in areas of direct sunlight.
+In such a setting, its dazzling color scheme typically creates a visually dynamic effect to observe.
+Its inherent beauty, as is often the case in Nature, conceals a dangerous attribute, however.

 That holds true due to the fact that this delicate wildflower also lists as moderately toxic.
-But, it does not generally pose a threat to humans unless ingested.
-Meanwhile, the Angiosperm also serves as an important food source for several butterflies.
+Yet, it does not generally pose a threat to humans unless ingested.
+Meanwhile, the gorgeous Angiosperm also serves as an important food source for several species of butterflies.

 Species Sharing Its Range